MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-new-speech.md

 1. Now try the same prompt as before (`How does speech synthesis work?`) and review the output.

-1. Continue to experiment with different system prompts to try to influence the kinds of response returned by the model.

 ## Experiment with model parameters

 Model parameters control how the model works, and can be useful for restricting the size of its responses (measured in tokens) and controlling how "creative" its responses can be.

+#### Generative AI model parameters

 1. Review the generative AI model's *Advanced settings*.
-One way you can affect the model's responses is by configuring the *Temperature* of the response.
+One way you can affect the model's responses is by configuring the **temperature** of the response.
 The *temperature* is a parameter that controls the randomness or creativity of the model's responses.
 When the model is set to a lower temperature, its responses are more predictable and factual.
 As the temperature increases, more variability and creativity are added.
 The higher temperature setting is useful for brainstorming, its conversational tone, and generating varied examples.
 If the temperature is too high however, it can result in responses that do not make much sense and aren't reliable.

-1. Experiment by changing the parameter values and repeating the same prompt.
-You may see some differences in behavior from the model.
+1. Experiment by changing the temperature and repeating the same prompt as before (`How does speech synthesis work?`).

-    >**Tip**: You can use the Stop generation button in the chat pane to stop long-running responses.
+1. Another setting for the model is **proactive engagement**.
+Activating the toggle **on** means the agent initiates the conversation.
+Try turning the proactive engagement *on* and starting a new conversation with the agent.

+#### Speech input parameters

+1. Review the speech input's *Advanced settings*.
+- **End of utterance (EOU)**: Detects the end of speaking and stops speech recognition processing, returning results promptly.
+Currently does not support GPT-4o Realtime or GPT-4o Mini Realtime models.
+- **Audio enhancement**: Improves sound quality by reducing noise and boosting clarity, ensuring more accurate and clear speech recognition.

+#### Speech output parameters

+1. Review the speech output's advanced settings.
+- **Voice temperature**: Controls the style and expressiveness of the spoken audio including intonation, prosody, emphasis, pacing, and emotional variance.
+- **Playback speed**: The speed at which the voice is speaking.
+- **Custom lexicon**: Define the pronunciation of specific words, such as company names, medical terms, or emojis.
+Create a custom lexicon file using the Audio Content Creation tool, and copy its link here to use

+1. If you have time, you can also try out an Azure avatar.
+Activating the avatar toggle will allow you to select a prebuilt avatar or create a custom avatar that visualizes the agent's audio output as an avatar speaking.

 ## View the client code